WetHat/TidyManaged/README.md

 Therefore, you'll also need a build of the binary appropriate for your platform.

-A version of the 32 bit library is bundled with this project.
+Version 5.4.0 of the 32 bit library is bundled with this project for convenience.

 If you're after a 64 bit Windows build, or you want a more recent build, grab the latest source from the [GitHub project](https://github.com/htacg/tidy-html5/releases), and roll your own.